Home Water Damage Prevention Tips

 Water Damage Prevention Tips

-- Replace hoses on appliances like washing machines, dishwashers, and icemakers at any sign of wear.
+- Replace worn-out hoses on appliances such as washing machines, dishwashers, and icemakers.

-- Pay attention to your plumbing system – look for signs of wear, including noisy pipes, signs of moisture on walls or floors, or rust-stained water.
+- Keep an eye on your plumbing system for signs of wear, such as noisy pipes, moisture on walls or floors, or water with rust stains.